Nevada State Prison: Executions

 In 1921, a bill authorizing the use of lethal gas had passed the Nevada State Legislature.
 Condemned murderer Gee Jon of the Hip Sing Tong criminal society became the first person to be executed by this method in the United States.
 Warden Dickerson sent his assistant Tom Pickett from Carson City to Los Angeles, California to personally pick up 20 pounds of lethal gas, which was contained in a mobile fumigating unit, at a cost of $700.
 Four guards did not want to participate in the process and resigned.
 Prison officials first attempted to pump poison gas directly into Gee's cell while he was sleeping, but without success because the gas leaked from the cell.
 A makeshift gas chamber was set up at the butcher shop of the prison.
 Gee was strapped onto a chair in the chamber which was eleven feet long, ten feet wide, and eight feet high.
 A small window next to the wooden chair allowed witnesses to look inside.
 Attendees included news reporters, public health officials and representatives of the U.S. Army.
 On the morning of February 8, 1924, the pump sprayed four pounds of hydrocyanic acid into the chamber.
 Because an electric heater failed, the chamber was 52 degrees fahrenheit instead of the ideal 75 degrees, causing some of the acid to form a puddle on the floor.
 Gee's head appeared to nod up and down for six minutes before he succumbed to the gas.
 The prison staff waited three hours for the remaining puddle of hydrocyanic acid to evaporate before cleaning up the chamber.
 Warden Dickerson reported to Nevada governor James G. Scrugham and the legislature his opinion that the use of lethal gas was impractical and that he thought execution by firing squad was still the best method of execution.
 Expenditures for Gee's execution totaled about $1,000, but the operating cost of the gas chamber plummeted to about 90 cents per use by 1937.
 Dickerson remained warden of Nevada State Prison until his death on November 28, 1925.

 On October 22, 1979, convicted murderer Jesse Bishop became the first person to be executed at the prison after the state legislature reinstated the death penalty, following the lifting of a national moratorium on capital punishment.
 Bishop is also the last prisoner to be executed by lethal gas by the state.
 On December 6, 1985, serial killer Carroll Cole became the first inmate to be executed in Nevada by lethal injection.
 Executions continue to be carried out in the gas chamber, but on a gurney designed for lethal injection.

-In 2012 the department was considering a capital improvement program that would relocate the execution chamber from Nevada State Prison to Ely State Prison.
+In 2012, the department considered a capital improvement program that would relocate the execution chamber from Nevada State Prison to Ely State Prison.
 The current execution chamber at Ely opened in 2016.